-This book is part of the Human Centered Book Trilogy, the 2021 volumes of Routledge Human Centered Management HCM Series.
-HCM books pioneer transformation from the traditional humans-as-a-resource approach of the industrial past, to the humans at the center management and organizational paradigm of the 21st century.
-HCM is built on talent and wellbeing of people in the workplace to drive work engagement, quality standards, high performance and productivity for long term organizational sustainability in the global VUCA (volatile, uncertain, complex, ambiguous) environment.
+This book is part of the Human Centered Book Trilogy, the 2021 volumes of the Routledge Human Centered Management HCM Series.
+HCM books are pioneering transformation from the traditional humans-as-a-resource approach of the industrial past, to the humans at the center management and organizational paradigm of the 21st century.
+HCM is built on talent and wellbeing of people in the workplace driving work engagement, quality standards, high performance and productivity for long-term organizational sustainability in the global VUCA (volatile, uncertain, complex, ambiguous) environment.

 This and its two complementary titles Soft Skills for Human Centered Management and Global Sustainability and Sensible Leadership: Human Centered, Insightful and Prudent are timely readings for leaders, managers, researchers, academics, practitioners, students and the general public responsible for organizations across industries and sectors worldwide pursuing quality standards and organizational transformation to attain sustainability.

 PART 1 Human centered models of organizational culture.

 1. The human centered sustainable quality culture in organizations Maria-Teresa Lepeley

 2. Life-work continuum: The new organizational culture Nicholas Beutell, Katherina Kuschel, Maria-Teresa Lepeley